A merger between humans and machines is coming, and it’s not what you might think.

 Combining Parts into Wholes

-Life on Earth is, to some degree, the story of individual parts coming together into new wholes.
-Economist Brian Arthur calls it “combinatorial evolution.”
-Microbiologist Lynn Margulis talked about different species coming together in symbiosis and used that insight to explain the ancient origins of plants and animals.
+Life on Earth is partially a story of individual parts coming together into new wholes.
+Economist, Brian Arthur calls it “combinatorial evolution.”
+Microbiologist, Lynn Margulis talked about different species coming together in symbiosis and used that insight to explain the ancient origins of plants and animals.
 The essence of these ideas is that, in the right circumstances, parts can come together to form novel, and more complex, organizational structures.
 Individual cells come together as tissues, wolves as wolf packs, and engines, engineers, and pilots as airlines.
-Think of it as parts poured into a new container that then functions at a whole new level of complexity.
+Think of it as parts poured into a new container, a container that then functions on a whole new level of complexity.

-Though the term “platform” is moving from Silicon Valley lingo into modern vernacular, it is worth clarifying.
-Platforms are a mix of business model and technology that use digital interfaces to open themselves to large scale external contributions of work and knowledge.
-Platforms exist in all manner of industries but are most common in the service economy, where Google, Facebook, and Amazon are the most famous examples.
+Though the term platform is moving from Silicon Valley lingo into more common usage, it is worth clarifying.
+Platforms are a mix of business model and technology.
+They use digital interfaces to open organizations to contributions of work and knowledge from beyond just employees.
+Platforms exist in a growing number of industries but are most common in the service economy, where Google, Facebook, and Amazon are the most famous.

-Like all combinatorial evolutions before it, the platform emerged from a breakthrough in communications technology.
-In this case, it was the Internet, coupled with software interfaces for coordinating work with external stakeholders.
-As platform operators made their interfaces increasingly intuitive, it became easier for us to serve ourselves.
-Without talking to a single employee, we can now use them to search vast repositories of knowledge around the world, watch most any show, or book a flight anywhere we want.
+Like all combinatorial evolution, the platform relied on a breakthrough in communications technology.
+In this case, it was the Internet, coupled with software for coordinating work with external stakeholders.
+As platform operators made their interfaces increasingly intuitive, they made it easier for us to serve ourselves.
+Without talking to any employee, I can now search vast repositories of knowledge, watch most any show, or book a flight anywhere I want.

-These systems are now transforming into humanity’s primary points of contact with machines.
-No technology touches more people than the platforms of companies like Google, Amazon, Facebook, and Alibaba.
-It’s not just a question of breadth, either.
-Our relationship with these systems is deepening as well.
-Innovations such as Natural Language Processing and emotion recognition technologies make it far easier to communicate with them.
-This connection will only deepen with augmented reality systems that overlay virtual information onto physical reality and brain-computer interfaces that communicate directly with our brains.
+Platforms are becoming humanity’s primary points of contact with machines.
+No technology touches more people than the platforms of Google, Amazon, Facebook, and Alibaba.
+It’s not just a question of breadth, either as our connections with these systems are deepening too.
+Innovations such as Natural Language Processing and emotion recognition technologies make them increasingly intuitive to use.
+We will soon connect to platforms through augmented reality systems and, eventually, brain-computer interfaces that communicate directly with our brains.

-We could view our relationship with technology in terms of a parent teaching a child, for we are constantly teaching technology what we know.
-The teaching process takes many forms, but all entail some form of converting tacit human knowledge into explicit knowledge so that it can be embedded into technology.
+The history of our relationship with technology is analogous to a parent teaching a child.
+We are constantly teaching technology what we know.
+Though this teaching takes many forms, it all entails some form of converting tacit human knowledge into explicit knowledge that we can embed into technology.
 “Tacit knowledge,” is that which subjective human experience can know.
-“Explicit knowledge” is the subset of what we know that we can actually articulate.
-So, when we teach technology, we are really explaining what we know in such a way that it can be held in an artifact outside of a human mind.
+“Explicit knowledge” is the subset of what we know that we can actually articulate to others — including machines.

 Humanity as the Subjective Core of Synthetic Intelligence